MatthijsKamstra/monk-style/README.md

 ![](icon.png)

-I ❤ [Bootstrap](https://getbootstrap.com/), so I use it for all frontend project I do.
+I ❤ [Bootstrap](https://getbootstrap.com/) I use it for all the frontend project I do.

+The most important reason for this is: it's been tested (a lot) and most common problems are fixed in Bootstrap.

+If something doesn't work

 So when "someone" starts with a I-am-a-frontend-developer-and-I-never-use-a-framework-bullshit.css, I quickly miss stuff that I need.